yast/yast-storage-ng/src/examples/fake-devicegraphs-yaml-format.md

 ## File Structure

-The device tree is specified in one YaML file.
-This YaML file might have multiple documents, separated with "---" as specified by the YaML standard:
+The device tree is specified in one YAML file.
+This YAML file might have multiple documents, separated with "---" as specified by the YAML standard:

     ---
     disk: